hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-cloud.html.md

 1. Click the blue "Grant access" button to proceed.

-## Step 4: On Terraform Cloud, Set Up SSH keypair (optional)
+## Step 4: On Terraform Cloud, Set Up SSH Keypair (Optional)

--> **Note:** Most organizations will not need to add an SSH private key.
-However, if the organization repositories include Git submodules that can only be accessed via SSH, an SSH key can be added along with the OAuth credentials.
+Most organizations will not need to add an SSH private key.
+However, if the organization's repositories include Git submodules that can only be accessed via SSH, an SSH key can be added along with the OAuth credentials.
 You can add or update the SSH private key at a later time.

 ### Important Notes